mlochbaum/BQN/tutorial/list.md

 Additionally, we saw that the arithmetic functions work naturally on lists, automatically applying to every element of a single list argument or pairing up the elements of two list arguments.

-Even this small amount of list functionality is enough to solve some small problems.
+Even this small amount of list functionality is enough to tackle some little problems.
 We haven't even introduced a function notation yet!